digital-asset/daml/docs/source/tools/trigger-service/index.rst

 - ``triggerName`` contains the identifier for the trigger in the form ``${packageId}:${moduleName}:${identifierName}``.
-You can find the package id using ``daml damlc inspect path/to/trigger.dar | head -1``.
+You can find the package ID using ``daml damlc inspect path/to/trigger.dar | head -1``.
 - ``party`` is the party on behalf of which the trigger is running.
-- ``applicationId`` is an optional field to specify the application id the trigger will use for command submissions.
-If omitted, the trigger will default to using its random UUID identifier returned in the start request as the application id.
+- ``applicationId`` is an optional field to specify the application ID the trigger will use for command submissions.
+If omitted, the trigger will default to using its random UUID identifier returned in the start request as the application ID.

 HTTP Response
 -------------